 Creating and Editing Meetings

-If you cancel or delete a meeting, ALWAYS Send Update to EVERYONE - If you cancel or delete a meeting, but you do not send the update, the meeting is only removed from your calendar.
+If you cancel or delete a meeting, ALWAYS Send Update to EVERYONE if given the choice.
+Outlook does have enhancements where it may decide on the backend who to send the updates and not give you a choice.
+If you cancel or delete a meeting, but you do not send the update, the meeting is only removed from your calendar.
 If you are the organizer, no one is notified that you are canceling the meeting.
 If you are an attendee, no one is notified that you are not attending.

 If you didn't organize the meeting, don't modify your calendar item - We recommend that you do not put personal notes in the body of a meeting item in the calendar.
 If you are an attendee of this meeting, your notes will be lost if a meeting update is received.
 If you are the organizer, your personal notes will be sent to everyone on the attendee list.